Shrike75/BTC-Stock-Trader/README.md

 Quite strong given Bitcoin's price volatility.
 Able to predict when to go short fairly well.

 Still room to improve, particularly in portfolio construction.
-Low Sharpe Ratio suggests intra-day volatility even though it is generally stable long-term.
-Taking a more rounded, risk-adjusted approach to setting BTC holdings given the model output would be beneficial.
+A low Sharpe ratio suggests intra-day volatility even though it is generally stable long-term.
+Setting up risk-adjustment measures to protect against assigning stock holdings based on just the raw model output would be beneficial.